Lorena Velázquez

-Lorena Velázquez (/es/; 15 December 1937 – 11 April 2024) was a Mexican actress and beauty pageant titleholder.
-At the time of her death she was one of the last surviving stars from the Golden Age of Mexican Cinema.

-Biography
+María Concepción Villar y Dondé (15 December 1939 – 11 April 2024), professionally known as Lorena Velázquez, was a Mexican actress.
+Thanks to her recurring appearances in Mexican horror films, she established herself as a scream queen.
+The latter also earned her the title of "La Reina del Cine Fantástico" (spanish for, "Queen of Fantasy Cinema").

+Life and career

-Born María de la Concepción Lorena Villar in Mexico City, Velázquez debuted in 1955.
-She competed in Miss Mexico in 1958 and placed second.
+María Concepción Villar y Dondé was born on 15 December 1939 in Mexico City.
+She was the stepdaughter of actor Víctor Velázquez and the older sister of actress Teresa Velázquez.
+In 1958, she competed in Miss Mexico and placed second.
 Afterwards she was appointed Miss Mexico 1960, although she refused to represent Mexico in the Miss Universe pageant.
+She declined to do so because her artistic career had become her priority.
+She had multiple projects going on at the time including three films.

 Velázquez played varied roles in the 1960's, from a vedette, to a cowgirl and even as the queen of vampires.
 She also played two antagonistic roles in a film, as queen of a faraway planet and her twin (picture).
 In the 1970's, she made the transition to television.
 Thereafter, she alternated between the large and small screens.

+Death

-Lorena Velázquez was the stepdaughter of actor Víctor Velázquez and older sister of actress Teresa Velázquez.
-She died on 11 April 2024, at the age of 86.
+She died on 11 April 2024, at the age of 84.